It's About Far More Than Just Winning Millions

 Why We Love The Lottery

-Why do we bet on the lottery?
+Why do we play the lottery?
 Well the answer is obvious, right?
 To win millions!
 Ah, well...
 In actual fact that's just one reason, but not necessarily the main one.
 Recent scientific research tells a different story – there are other psychological and neurological reasons why we take part the lottery, and have done for millennia.
 You won't be able to guess them though, but I guarantee once you know what they are they'll make perfect sense and you won't ever look at the lottery the same way again.

 The World's Greatest Game